 4. A hair dryer.

 5. A plunger and air freshener.
-And some Poo-pourri.

-Things to check in the bathroom:
+Things to Check in the Bathroom:

 - Make sure there is plenty of toilet paper, an extra box of tissues, an extra bar of soap, and an extra bottle of hand soap.
 Everyone hates when they don’t know they’re out of TP until it’s too late!